VikParuchuri/vik-blog/_posts/2014-04-10-simple-speech-recognition-in-python.md

 ---
+categories: vik
+cover: false
+date: 2014-04-10 08:28
 layout: post
-title: Simple speech recognition in Python
-date: 2014-04-10 08:28
+modified: 2014-04-10 08:28
 slug: simple-speech-recognition-in-python
-modified: 2014-04-10 08:28
 status: published
+subclass: post
-categories: python speech scribe
+tags: python speech scribe
+title: Simple speech recognition in Python
 ---

 Sometime today, I got the idea to try to do automatic speech recognition.
 Speech recognition, even though it is widely used (and is on our phones), still seems kind of sci-fi-ish to me.
 The thought of running it on your own computer is still pretty exciting.